The modern Milk Tray Man: Mondelez makes use of memory structure

 Having decided to revive the Milk Tray Man brand property, the big challenge was how to refresh it to make it relevant for today.
 Firstly, the character itself needed updating.
 “Cadbury Milk Tray has always been the way to treat the woman you love.
 However, this sentiment has changed over time and with that so must our hero, who now needs to be thoughtful as well as adventurous,” as Mondelez International senior brand manager Hortense Foult Rothenburger explained here.

 Second, the team have made the most of modern media to amplify the brand property.
 The campaign kicked off with actor James Coombes, who played the role in 1987, watching a selection of scenes from the historic ads before announcing “The search is on.
 New Milk Tray Man, step forward.”
 Members of the public could then audition to become the new Milk Tray Man.

 A further film showing celebrities trying, and mostly failing, to win the role got more than 1 million Youtube views.
 All this before the actual campaign with the new Milk Tray man launches.

-In conclusion, this is nice work by the Cadbury’s Milk Tray team to remember and refresh what made the brand famous, bringing back and brushing up one of the most iconic campaigns ever.
-Time will tell if its enough to revive the brand in a marketplace that has become much more crowded and “premiumised” since The Milk Tray Man’s last mission, with brands such as Green & Blacks and Hotel Chocolate.
+In conclusion, the Cadbury’s Milk Tray team have remembered and refreshed what made the brand famous, bringing back and brushing up one of the most iconic campaigns ever.
+Time will tell if its enough to revive the brand in a marketplace that has become much more crowded and “premiumised” since The Milk Tray Man’s last mission, with brands such as Green & Blacks and Hotel Chocolat.